-- CODE OF THE PROJECT: BI-IT/18-20-007 (ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and Italy 2018 – 2020)
+- PROJECT CODE: BI-IT/18-20-007 (ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and Italy 2018 – 2020)

-- LEADER OF THE PROJECT: Anna Malgorzata Sandak, PhD
+- PROJECT LEADER: Anna Malgorzata Sandak, PhD

 - BUDGET: 7.000,00 EUR

 - PARTNERS: InnoRenew CoE Renewable Materials and Healthy Environments Research and Innovation Centre of Excellence (Slovenia) and University of Modena and Reggio Emilia (Italy)